Free and Trial A-B Software for PLCs, PACs, and HMIs

-Here at The Automation School we know that learning to use PLCs can be frustrating if you don't know how to get your hands on the actual PLC Programming and Simulation Software.
+Here at The Automation School we know that learning PLCs can be frustrating if you don't know how to get your hands on the actual PLC Programming and Simulation Software.

-If you work in a plant with a lot of legacy products, you'll be happy to know that years Rockwell has made RSLogix Micro Starter Lite, RSEmulate 500, and RSLinx Classic Lite available as free downloads.
+If you work in a plant with a lot of legacy A-B PLCs, you'll be happy to know that for years Rockwell has made RSLogix Micro Starter Lite, RSEmulate 500, and RSLinx Classic Lite available as free downloads.

 While the free version of RSLogix Micro Starter Lite only programs the MicroLogix 1000 and MicroLogix 1100 controllers, those two controllers program very much like the rest of the MicroLogix family, as well as the SLC-500 and PLC-5.

-Another topic I cover in that course is how to get and use the free edition of RSEmulate 500, which allows you to complete the option exercises without have to purchase a PLC.
+Another topic I cover in that course is how to get and use the free edition of RSEmulate 500, which allows you to complete the optional exercises without have to purchase a PLC.

-If you're looking for the newest and most modern “low-cost” Programmable Controller from Rockwell Automation, then look no father than the Micro800.
+If you're looking for the newest and most modern “low-cost” Programmable Controller from Rockwell Automation, then look no further than the Micro800.

-This small and cost effective PLC shouldn't be confused with “smart relays,” as not only is the Micro800 a line of full fledged PLCs, they also support Ladder Logic, Function Blocks, and Structured Text programming languages.
+This small and cost effective PLC shouldn't be confused with “smart relays;” not only are Micro800s full fledged PLCs, they also support Ladder Logic, Function Blocks, and Structured Text programming languages.

-While the programming software for the Micro800 doesn't look like RSLogix, its simple “standards based” programming environment supports three of the IEC-61131 languages, and is in my opinion is a great place to start before going on to more complex development environments like Studio 5000.
+While the programming software for the Micro800 doesn't look like RSLogix, its simple “standards based” programming environment supports three of the IEC-61131-3 languages, and in my opinion is a great place to start before going on to more complex development environments like Studio 5000.

-And as you've probably guested, the Micro800's programming software, Connected Components Workbench (CCW,) is completely free, with the latest versions also including a free Micro850 simulator so students can complete option PLC Training exercises without having to purchase a physical PLC.
+And as you've probably guested, the Micro800's programming software, Connected Components Workbench (CCW,) is completely free.
+The latest versions even includes a free Micro850 simulator so students can complete option PLC Training exercises without having to purchase a physical PLC.

-As someone with over thirty years using Rockwell PLC's, and having used RSLogix since its initial beta, I can honestly say that once you learn how to use CCW in my Micro800 Nano Basics course, you'll feel right at home creating, editing, and debugging Micro800 programs.
+As someone with over thirty years of experience using Rockwell PLC's, and having used RSLogix since its initial beta release, I can honestly say that once you learn how to use CCW in my Micro800 Nano Basics course, you'll feel right at home creating, editing, and debugging Micro800 programs.